needle-mirror/com.unity.testtools.codecoverage/Documentation~/CoverageBatchmode.md

 **-enableCodeCoverage**, to enable code coverage.
 **-coverageResultsPath** (optional), to set the location where the coverage results and report are saved to.
 The default location is the project's path.
-**-coverageHistoryPath** (optional), to set the location where the coverage report history are saved to.
+**-coverageHistoryPath** (optional), to set the location where the coverage report history is saved to.
 The default location is the project's path.
 **-coverageOptions** (optional), to pass extra options.
 Options are separated by semicolon.
 Some shells use semicolons to separate commands.
 Therefore, to ensure that coverage options are parsed correctly, enclose them in quotation marks.

 |Coverage Option|Description|